-The demand for nurses in Kentucky is expected to increase as the population of experienced nurses begins to retire.
-The largest growth is anticipated in the areas of home health care and assisted living facilities.
+The demand for nurses in Kentucky will increase as the population of experienced nurses retires.
+Additionally, the largest growth is in the areas of home health care and assisted living facilities.

 Kentucky-based Aid to Education

-The Kentucky Board of Nursing administers a Nursing Incentive Scholarship Fund that is funded by the state of Kentucky.
-It is available to Kentucky residents attending approved nursing programs for practical nursing, registered nursing or graduate nursing programs.
-The recipients are selected by the Board of Nursing.
+The Kentucky Board of Nursing administers a Nursing Incentive Scholarship Fund funded by the state of Kentucky.
+It is available to Kentucky residents attending approved nursing programs for practical nursing, registered nursing, or also graduate nursing programs.
+The Board of Nursing selects the recipients.
 There are also financial assistance programs provided by individual schools and by the federal government.